bcherny/microbox/README.md

 1. Run an `npm install` in cmd/Terminal in the root directory
 2. Pop open `Gruntfile.js` and remove any unnecessary dependencies
 3. Run `grunt` in cmd/Terminal

+## Tested on

+- Chrome
+- Firefox 24
+- Safari 7